I provided snippets of my experience living and working in Łódź when I reviewed David Jackson’s book, Classrooms and Barrooms.

 The area was replete with imposing and ugly tenement houses.
 There was a raw and heavy working-class whiff to the area.
 I didn’t mind.
 At least there wouldn’t be 10,000 cars a minute streaming past my window.
 I could tolerate a few cars but not a dual-carriageway.

-I’ve just Googled, in Polish, “the worst areas in Łódź.”
+When I originally wrote this article, I googled, in Polish, “the worst areas in Łódź.”
 Unsurprisingly, Włókiennicza claimed second place in this article.
 Check out the article’s assessment of Włókiennicza:

 “Włókiennicza Street – the notoriety of this street is timeless.
 The old inhabitants of Łódź say that even the Germans preferred not to go there during the occupation … It is worth noting that Włókiennicza very often plays the role of a wartime street due to its deplorable condition.”